paulscherrerinstitute/jcae/Matlab.md

 -Dch.psi.jcae.config.file=/Users/ebner/Documents/MATLAB/jcae.properties
 ```

-_Note:_ For Paul Scherrer Institute users there are a list of example configuration files for accessing the different facilities in [Environments.md](Environments.md).
+_Note:_ For Paul Scherrer Institute users there is a list of example configuration files for accessing the different facilities in [Environments.md](Environments.md).

 Note that similar to the jar it has to be the full qualified path of the file!